lr-m/ESPIR-Crypto-Ticker/README.md

 This is where the user can configure some of the aspects of the crypto interface display.
 The options that can be configured are:
 - Coin list - What coins are being updated and displayed.
+- Add new coin - Here is where users can add any coin that is available on CoinGecko
 - Candle delay - How long the time frame of each candle in the chart is.
 - Coin cycle delay - The duration between automatic cycling of coins.